-If you make an advance directive (living will) your welfare attorney must follow your decisions in the directive.
+If you make an advance directive (living will) your welfare attorney must follow your decisions in the directive - page 38 to 41.
 But your advance directive has to be up to date, relevant to your situation and known to still reflect your views.